shsteindorsson/cooper_client/README.md

 #### Cons
 - Security, some processing should never be done client-side (banking f.ex.).
 - Client-side resources can be more of an issue, f.ex. hardware capabilities and software compatibility on client-side.
-- Software (calculations) can not be written in any language or framework without it affecting the client-side.
+- Software (calculations) can not be written in any language or framework.
 - With server-side computation, more of the debugging is focused on a single target rather than, possibly, multiple client-side scenarios.